drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-drasi-result-reaction/_index.md

 The `-n` flag specifies the Kubernetes namespace containing the Drasi environment where you installed the Reaction.
 The name used to reference the Reaction has the structure`services/<reaction_name>-gateway`.

-This will make the Drasi Debug Reaction UI available through port 8080 on the computer where you ran the port-forward command.
+This will make the Result Reaction endpoint available through port 8080 on the computer where you ran the port-forward command.
 You can now send GET requests to `localhost:8080` to retrieve the result set of a particular query.
 The examples below use `curl` and showcase various ways of using the Result Reaction

 #### Retrieving the current result set
 The following command will retrieve the current result set for a ContinuousQuery with the name `query1`